SSYSS000/swappeds/README.md

 # swappeds

-swappeds is a tool that gives an estimate of swapped memory per process.
+swappeds is a tool that gives an estimate of swapped out memory per process.

 Only Linux is currently supported.